 Incredible wildlife, varied landscapes, warm people and thrilling adventures await you on this unforgettable student travel through South Africa.
-From working with the youth of South Africa, to unforgettable wildlife safaris viewing the Big 5 in Kruger National Park this program combines service, wildlife education, cultural immersion, and adventure, and will truly be your experience of a lifetime.
+From working with the youth of South Africa, to unforgettable wildlife safaris viewing the Big 5 in Kruger National Park, this program combines service, wildlife education, cultural immersion, and adventure.
+It will truly be your experience of a lifetime.

 We are often asked about what a typical service project is like but as no two are really the same, here is an example of what we accomplished over a few days in the Seganyane eco village.
 The goal was to construct 28 sustainable vegetable “keyhole” gardens at the school so teachers can cook meals for students.
 Often times, the only meal students eat the whole day is provided by the gardens on school property.
 Any leftover produce is brought to the market and sold to purchase more seeds that are replanted in the gardens.